longhorn/longhorn/docs/multidisk.md

 Longhorn will detect the storage information (e.g. maximum space, available space) about the disk automatically, and start scheduling to it if it's possible to accomodate the volume in there.
 A path mounted by the existing disk won't be allowed.

 User can reserve a certain amount of space of the disk to stop Longhorn from using it.
 It can be set in the `Space Reserved` field for the disk.
 It's useful for the non-dedicated storage disk on the node.

+The kubelet needs to preserve node stability when available compute resources are low.
+This is especially important when dealing with incompressible compute resources, such as memory or disk space.
+If such resources are exhausted, nodes become unstable.
+To avoid kubelet `Disk pressure` issue after scheduling several volumes, by default, longhorn reserved 30% of root disk space (`/var/lib/rancher/longhorn`) to ensure node stability.

 Nodes and disks can be excluded from future scheduling.
 Notice any scheduled storage space won't be released automatically if the scheduling was disabled for the node.